Art, Architecture and Design

 Original - This school (like most of our elementary schools) was named for a beloved community educator, Miss Lillian C. Schmitt who taught in the Columbus school system for 43 years.
 The original 1957 building consisted of a kindergarten area and 12 classrooms designed by Harry Weese in close collaboration with Brewster (Bruce) Adams.
 In the center of the structure was a hexagonal multi-purpose room.
 Weese kept the building low to the ground much like the houses in the surrounding neighborhood so as not to overwhelm the children in their introduction to school.
 The building is a natural blend of brick, glass and wood with a peaked roofline on each classroom designed to resemble a little house.
 The building construction consisted of a heavy timber frame with load bearing concrete and brick walls.
 The original intent was for each classroom to open directly to the outside play area so the children could remain in their protected domain throughout the day.

-I love this school building and I especially like the addition (unlike many Columbus residents and my fellow tour guides).
-The transitions between the old and the new are subtle but effective and seeing the other Leers & Weinzapfel/Harry Weese combo just down the street makes it even more so.
-We will take a look at that school next week.
+I personally love this school building and I especially like the addition (unlike many Columbus residents and my fellow tour guides).
+The transitions between the old and the new are subtle but effective and seeing the other Leers Weinzapfel/Harry Weese combo just down the street makes it even more so.
+We will take a look at that school in another article.
 Your comments are welcome.

 - Born June 30, 1915 in Evanston, Illinois

 - Died October 29, 1998

 Harry Weese was born in the Chicago suburbs and went on to become one of the most influential of the Chicago architects.
 His work predominated in Chicago, in little Columbus Indiana and around the world.
 His many projects ranging from high-rises and giant urban complexes to intimate residential designs remain as a testament to his genius.